 - Visual data mining

-- New methods of mining complex types of data
+- New ways of mining complex types of data

 - Biological data mining